 That experience shaped Horne’s whole philosophy of performance.
 “I realized, I can’t got back to just clocking in, just playing.
 I was like, no, no, no. This music is meant to reach people, to affect people.
 If we're not doing that, what’s the point?”
 Today, Horne’s self-described mission statement is to really, truly connect with his audience.
 “How can I present this music or perform it in a way that they are affected by it?
 And that doesn't mean that I play Taylor Swift songs.
 I'm still playing jazz, but I'm presenting it in a way that people get it on any level.”

-To that end, one of Horne’s passions is teaching jazz through WeBop, Jazz at Lincoln Center’s early-childhood jazz education program.
+To that end, one of Horne’s passions is teaching jazz.
+He is a teaching artist with Jazz for Young People and Jazz Academy at Lincoln Center and Mozart for Munchkins, among others.
 “As a musician, I always say kids are like drunk adults.
 There's no filter.
 They will tell you like it is.”
 Plus, Horne said, “A lot of devices that I use with the kids actually work for adults.”

 Horne’s good-vibes-only mentality is a perfect fit for the all-embracing, broadly appealing music of Louis Armstrong's era, back when "being a great artist also meant being a great entertainer.”
 After the jazz scene started taking itself more seriously in the 1930s and 1940s—it became music to listen to rather than music to dance to—some of the next generation of Black jazz artists made disparaging comments about Armstrong.
 Dizzy Gillespie called him a “plantation character.”
 Miles Davis said Armstrong’s personality was the result of “white people wanting black people to entertain them by smiling and jumping around”.